Git-Sergio/Selenium/README.md

-﻿# Test automation with Selenium and Python
+﻿Test automation with Selenium and Python
-# Home Work Stepik.org
+Home Work Stepik.org